3con/face-tracker/README.md

 # Face Tracker

-POC to identify faces with AWS Rekognition.
+POC to analyze faces with AWS Rekognition.
 The WebApp is developed with the [serverless framework](https://serverless.com/) and deployed on  [AWS Lambda](https://aws.amazon.com/lambda/).
 The WebApp is available on [https://tracker.webmonks.io/](https://ads-api.webmonks.io/).